 Prerequisite: English 33 with a C grade or higher or the appropriate skill level demonstrated through the placement process.
-This course is offered on a Credit/No Credit basis only.

 This course teaches the fundamentals of English grammar, reading, and the writing of sentences to form a basic paragraph unit leading toward a multi-paragraph composition.